Nichelle Nichols, Uhura of 'Star Trek' fame, dies at 89

 Tributes poured in quickly, including from a long list of devoted "Trekkies."

+William Shatner, who played the USS Enterprise's Captain James T. Kirk, sent his condolences to Nichols' family.

+"She was a beautiful woman & played an admirable character that did so much for redefining social issues both here in the US & throughout the world.
+I will certainly miss her."

-George Takei, who as helmsman Sulu shared the bridge with Lieutenant Uhura on the USS Enterprise, called her "trailblazing and incomparable," while prominent Georgia politician Stacey Abrams lauded her as a "champion, warrior and tremendous actor."
+George Takei, who as helmsman Sulu shared the bridge with Lieutenant Uhura, called her "trailblazing and incomparable."

+And US President Joe Biden said Nichols "redefined what is possible for Black Americans and women."

+"Our nation is forever indebted to inspiring artists like Nichelle Nichols, who show us a future where unity, dignity, and respect are cornerstones of every society," he said in a statement.

-Nichols made history with one of the first interracial kisses on US television -- a 1968 embrace shared with the Enterprise's Captain Kirk, played by William Shatner (a kiss deemed worthy of a separate entry in Wikipedia).
+Nichols made history with one of the first interracial kisses on US television -- a 1968 embrace shared with Shatner (a kiss deemed worthy of a separate entry in Wikipedia).

 Martin Luther King Jr. himself once praised Nichols, who broke ground with her powerful performance at a time when Black actors more often were cast as servants or criminals.